How much does an NPDES permit cost in 2026? (Quick Calculator Included!)

 Applying proactively is one thing.
 Applying after a violation, third-party suit, or consent order is another.
 Urgent or enforcement-driven work costs more because it requires expedited effort and intense coordination.

 One site is one scope.
-Ten sites in the same region can share travel and tooling, which brings per-site costs down.
+Ten sites in the same region can bring some efficiencies of scale into the picture, which brings per-site costs down.

 Some states add application fees, annual fees, and renewal fees.
 Others roll fees into specific steps.
 You need to budget for these on top of any consultant costs.

-Site maps, drainage info, outfall details, historical sampling, and good documentation reduce discovery time and cost.
+Site maps, drainage info, outfall details, historical sampling, and good documentation reduce the amount of time and effort we need to put into starting from scratch, in a sense.

 Businessmans hand in suit takes out dollar money from a wallet

-Smart ways to save on your NPDES permit
+Smart ways to save on your NPDES permitting costs.

 You do not have to overspend to stay compliant.
 Here is how we help clients control costs without gambling with risk:

 • Combine scopes.
-If you already need SWPPP updates, SPCC work, TRI reporting, or training, bundle them during the same site visit.
+If you already need SWPPP updates, SPCC work, TRI reporting, or training, bundle them during the same project.
+Just like anything else, you can save when you bundle services together under one project.

 • Get your documents in order.
-Tank lists, SDSs, site drawings, and past lab reports shorten discovery time.
+Tank lists, SDSs, site drawings, and past lab reports are all super helpful for us, so start getting those documents in order, and ready for review.

 Can you do NPDES permitting yourself?